jaraco/pmxbot-config/README.txt

 simply refreshing an existing installation, it's safe to skip those prompts by simply hitting carriage return.

-Read the source in fabfile.py for more details or ask questions in #dcpython on Freenode.
+Read the source in fabfile.py for more details.